 In the event of sudden cardiac arrest, victims may exhibit heavy breathing for a few seconds to a few minutes after their heart has stopped.
 It is important to note that this type of breathing is not normal and requires urgent action.
 Continue reading to discover what action to take in response to this agonal breathing.

-The medical significance of agonal breathing is that it is often a symptom of a life-threatening medical emergency such as cardiac arrest or respiratory failure.
+The medical significance of agonal breathing is that it is often a symptom of a life-threatening medical emergency such as heart attack or respiratory failure.
 Agonal breathing can be a sign that the body is not receiving enough oxygen and is in need of immediate medical attention.
 Therefore, it is important to recognize the signs and symptoms associated with agonal breathing so that appropriate steps can be taken to provide the necessary medical treatment.

 The signs and symptoms of agonal breathing can vary depending on the underlying cause.
 However, common signs and symptoms include shallow, rapid breaths that are often labored or spasmodic, with pauses between breaths.